chloeekk/chloeekk.github.io/content/posts/new-thoughts-on-seo/index.md

 * **Robots.txt:** Define which directories (such as admin pages) should be blocked from crawlers.
 * **Practical tip:** Always use a plain-text editor when editing Robots.txt to avoid formatting issues that may break instructions.

+If you're using Hugo for your website, check out **[SEO Configuration for Hugo Multilingual Websites](https://chloevolution.com/posts/seo-configuration-for-hugo-multilingual-websites/)** for specific implementation guidance on sitemaps, robots.txt, and multilingual SEO setup.

 ### 2. Site Architecture & URL Structure

 A solid structure helps both crawlers and users navigate your site more efficiently.